Get notice of new posts

 Multiple Intelligences| Howard Gardner

-Howard Gardner, studied people with autism who were labeled as autistic savants (actually “idiot savants” was the term used at the time).
-He was able to identify at least eight different kinds of “gifts or intelligences.”
+Howard Gardner studied people with autism who were labeled as autistic savants (actually “idiot savants” was the term used at the time).
+He was able to identify at least eight different kinds of “gifts or intelligence.”
 Now, in every school in the world (that uses best practice) his theory of multiple intelligences helps all children learn.
 Gardner says each of us has all these eight intelligences, some are just more developed than others.

 This is one of the side benefits of autism.
 Without the diagnosis of autism, the scientific community might have had a harder time making this discovery.
 Science needs large groups.

-Could it be we all have gifts and traits of genius, gifts and traits that could be labeled as autistic?
+Could it be we all have gifts and traits of genius, gifts, and traits that could be labeled as autistic?
 Are we all a little autistic?
-Are none of us “autistic” in the pure definition of wanting to be apart.
+Are none of us “autistic” in the pure definition of wanting to be apart?

 Stinkin’ Thinkin’